-- The average daily confined population decreased by 16% from 6,504 in quarter four of 2017 to 5,465 in quarter four of 2022. - The onset of the pandemic and the public health need to reduce the confined population led to a 52.7% increase in the average daily Community Corrections Sheriff's Electronic Monitoring population, from 2,388 in quarter one of 2020 to 3,646 in quarter one of 2021. - The average daily Community Corrections Sheriff's Electronic Monitoring population has decreased over the past seven quarters, dropping by 44.8% from 3,646 in quarter one of 2021 to 2,013 in quarter
+- The average daily confined population decreased by 15.3% from 6,504 in quarter four of 2017 to 5,507 in quarter one of 2023. - After a peak in quarter one of 2021 due to the COVID-19 pandemic and need to reduce the confined population, the average daily Community Corrections Sheriff's Electronic Monitoring population has decreased over the past eight quarters, dropping by 47.1% from 3,646 in quarter one of 2021 to 1,928 in quarter one of 2023.

 [^] Average Daily Population "ADP" calculations generated by the Office of the Chief Judge Information Services Department using "Sheriff's Daily Report."
-The daily reports are provided to the OCJ by the Cook County Sheriff's Office Bureau of Information and Technology Business Intelligence Unit.
+The daily reports are provided to the OCI by the Cook County Sheriff's Office Bureau of Information and Technology Business Intelligence Unit.
 The Sheriff's Daily Report does not provide subcategory breakdown of the inmate population (e.g. pre-trial detainees, sentenced individuals, individuals charged with a felony or misdemeanor, etc.).
 The ADP calculation totals the number of inmates on each day of the month being measured divided by the number of days in the month.